Mongolia Gobi Desert Tour Review

 Do you think this tour would be good for a new traveler?
 Why or why not?

-Bio: Carmel Montgomery is a world traveler who has resettled in the Pacific NW of the United States to start a family and a new career.
-Learn more about her at The Journey Itself, and follow her on Twitter, Facebook, Instagram, and Google+.
+Bio: Carmel Montgomery is a world traveler who used to blog at The Journey Itself and has resettled in the Pacific NW of the United States to start a family and a new career.

 You might also enjoy: